CiscoDevNet/Meraki-Portal-What-s-New-Changelog/documents/update-archive.md

 **New API for L3 Firewall Rules on SSIDs**

-The Dashboard API has added a new endpoint for reading and writing the L3 firewall rules for an SSID.
+The Dashboard API has added a new operation for reading and writing the L3 firewall rules for an SSID.
 This feature is available across all MR access points.
-Here is a link to the detailed API documentation for the [L3 Firewall Rules endpoint](http://postman.meraki.com)
+Here is a link to the detailed API documentation for the [L3 Firewall Rules operation](http://postman.meraki.com)

 **DHCP Exceptions allow Networks to override their Templates**